Exciting Things Are Happening At Pacific Hills!

 We’re updating our facility to better accomplish our mission:

 Share Christ t Serve Others

-Beginning in the spring of 2020, the project includes refreshing our worship space, expanding meeting and visitor areas, and providing better accessibility throughout the buildings.
+Beginning in the summer of 2020, the project includes refreshing our worship space, expanding meeting and visitor areas, and providing better accessibility throughout the buildings.

 These projects will allow us to provide an efficient facility for guests and members, and to continue to welcome more brothers and sisters into the church.

 We can see it now!
 The transformation of the former stage in Acker Hall is more apparent with the plumbing rough-in and wall framing complete.
 What you see in these pictures is under the former stage.
 These will be fully accessible restrooms for Acker, which is the lower level of the education wing.

 For a little perspective, here's another before-and-current comparison.
 Wow!